lqdev/cointerminal/README.md

 ---

 ##Requirements
-*Has only been tested on Windows CMD Windows
+*Has only been tested on Windows CMD Shell

 [Node](https://nodejs.org/en/)